 "PDMP staff can dedicate more time to improved analytics and functionalities for patient care, health care quality, and public health surveillance initiatives."
+38

-Direct integration is also included in the Substance Use Disorder (SUD) Health Information Technology (IT) Plan as well as DORA's 2020 Prescription Drug Monitoring Program Task Force Report.
+Direct integration is also included in the Substance Use Disorder (SUD) Health Information Technology (IT) Plan as well as DORA/DPOs 2020 Prescription Drug Monitoring Program Task Force Report.
 The Department of Health and Human Services Centers for Medicare & Medicaid Services SMD # 18-006 "RE: Leveraging Medicaid Technology to Address the Opioid Crisis", recommends:

-"integrating connections to PDMP data into EHRs to limit provider burden and improve interstate Health Information Exchange (HIE).
+"Integrating connections to PDMP data into EHRs to limit provider burden and improve interstate Health Information Exchange (HIE).
 This integration removes the requirement for providers to log in to a separate system, manage a separate log in, and disrupt their workflow to query the PDMP.
-Single sign-on interoperability between EHR and PDMP such that PDMP results are displayed when the EHR indicates a controlled substance is prescribed could be supported."
+Single sign-on

-&quot;Integration of the Colorado Prescription Drug Monitoring Program into Prescriber Workflow: Evaluation Report for the Centers for Disease Control and Prevention Grant #1U17CE002719-01, Project Period: 03/01/2016 - 08/31/2019 Funding Opportunity CE15-1501, entitled Prescription Drug Overdose Prevention for States".
+35 "Integration of the Colorado Prescription Drug Monitoring Program into Prescriber Workflow: Evaluation Report for the Centers for Disease Control and Prevention Grant #1U17CE002719-01, Project Period: 03/01/2016 - 08/31/2019 Funding Opportunity CE15-1501, entitled Prescription Drug Overdose Prevention for States".